wandb/sambanova-webinar/README.md

 # Features

-This section describes the agents and feature capabilities of the application.

-## General assistant

-The General assistant agent helps with:

-- Answering basic questions and queries.
-- Providing explanations and clarifications.
-- Offering technical support.
-- Assisting with general research tasks.

-### Example queries

-Example queries for general assistance are listed below.

-- "What's the difference between supervised and unsupervised learning?"
-- "Can you explain how REST APIs work?"
-- "What are the best practices for data visualization?"
-- "How do I optimize database queries?"
-- "Explain the concept of containerization"

-## Sales leads

-The application uses the Sales leads agent to:

-- Find relevant companies matching your criteria.
-- Extract key company information.
-- Provide funding status and insights.
-- Generate customized sales approaches.

-### Example queries

-Example queries for sales leads information are listed below.

-- "Find AI startups in Silicon Valley with Series B funding"
-- "Which healthcare companies in Boston are working on drug discovery?"
-- "Show me cybersecurity companies in Israel with enterprise clients"
-- "Find sustainable energy startups in Nordic countries"
-- "Show me B2B SaaS companies in Singapore with over 100 employees"

-## Deep research

-For research queries, the application uses the Deep research agent to:

-- Analyze topics in-depth.
-- Create structured research reports.
-- Provide educational content.
-- Include relevant citations and sources.

-### Example queries

-Example queries for research and content generation are listed below.

-- "Explain quantum computing and its applications in cryptography"
-- "How does CRISPR gene editing work in modern medicine?"
-- "What's the relationship between AI and neuromorphic computing?"
-- "Explain the impact of blockchain on supply chain management"
-- "How do machine learning algorithms handle natural language processing?"
-- "What are the latest developments in fusion energy research?"

-## Financial analysis

-For financial queries, the application uses the Financial analysis agent to:

-- Analyze company financial performance.
-- Track market trends and competitive positioning.
-- Evaluate stock performance and valuation metrics.
-- Generate investment insights.
-- Monitor industry-specific metrics.
-- Compare companies within sectors.

-### Example queries

-Example queries for financial analysis and market research are listed below.

-- "Analyze Tesla's recent performance and future growth prospects"
-- "How is the semiconductor industry performing this quarter?"
-- "Compare cloud revenue growth between Microsoft Azure and AWS"
-- "What's the market outlook for AI chip manufacturers?"
-- "Evaluate Apple's financial health considering recent product launches"
-- "Compare profitability metrics between major EV manufacturers"

 ## Intelligent query routing

 The application automatically determines the best category for your query, ensuring efficient processing.
 Query routing is automatically done for use-cases such as: